-Even if you are referring to the GMAT Official Guide 2019 or 2018 or an earlier edition, the book still offers a lot of value.
+Even if you are referring to the GMAT Official Guide 2019 or 2018 or an earlier edition (OG 2019, OG 2018, OG 2017, OG 2016 etc.), the book still offers a lot of value.
 There have been improvements, though, with each subsequent edition; so if you have still not purchased the book, it is advisable to go for the book titled Official Guide for GMAT Review 2020.
-If you want a comparison of the different editions of the OG over the last 8 years, do go throught our blogpost titled Latest GMAT Official Guide (OG) 2020 - Should you buy?
+If you want a comparison of the different editions of the OG over the last 8 years, do go through our blogpost titled Latest GMAT Official Guide (OG) 2020 - Should you buy?

 But when you start referring to this GMAT book, do you simply just solve all the questions given from start to finish, or can you do much more with it?

 In this article, I'll share with you 3 expert Tips - three things that you can keep in mind so as to extract the most out of this extremely dependable preparatory guide for GMAT.

 The Official GMAT Guide contains approximately 900 to 1000 practice questions depending on which edition you have (plus there are about 100 GMAT Diagnostic questions)

 These are real retired GMAT questions, which means they have a lot of value in them.

 This is what students have encountered once upon a time.
 Since GMAT scores are valid for 5 years, the GMAT exam doesn’t keep changing from year to year.
 We therefore find that past published GMAT questions provide invaluable insights into possible future GMAT questions.

 So when you refer to the Official guide there are some things you can keep in mind so as to extract the most out of the book.

 1. TAKE SMALL QUESTION SETS AT A TIME